-----

 EKWC was a time of personal artistic recovery, a time to re-trace pathways and to have space to learn, in an environment brimming with expertise.

-The images below show a selection of samples and pieces made during this time, photographed in the studio setting.
+The photos below show a selection of samples and pieces made during this time, captured in the studio setting.

 Nº 1